Turmeric is not only a spice that adds color and flavor to curries but also holds medicinal benefits.

 The anti-inflammatory properties of Curcumin in Turmeric may also help in preventing cancer.

 Studies have used Curcumin in cancer patients.
 There are several beneficial effects noted by such studies.
 It is even sometimes used to treat prostate cancer.
 It is considered complementary medicine.
-It may be used alongside chemotherapeutic agents and medicine.
+Furthermore, it may be used alongside chemotherapeutic agents and medicine.
 Curcumin or Turmeric may also form an important part of cancer prevention.

 The potent effects that have been noted when Curcumin is used in cancer patients mean we should look at studies that focus on this subject here as well.